Optimal learning with Bernstein Online Aggregation: Introduction and main results

-are provided in \cite{nemirovski:2000,tsybakov:2003}.
-These lower bounds are called optimal rates of convergence.
-For Problem (C), the optimal rate is $\sqrt{\log M/n}$ when $M>\sqrt n$ and for Problem (MS) the optimal rate is $\log M/n$.
-The latter rate is called a fast rate of convergence.
-We are now ready to define the notion of optimality of an online aggregation procedure we will use: \begin{dfn}[from \cite{tsybakov:2003} in the batch setting] An online aggregation procedure is optimal for Problems (C) or (MS) if its batch version achieves, respectively, the optimal rates $\sqrt{\log M/n}$ or $\log M/n$ with high probability, i.e. there exists $C>0$ such that with probability $1-e^{-x}$, $x>0$, it holds
+are provided for the expectation of the square loss in \cite{nemirovski:2000,tsybakov:2003}.
+Theorem 4.1 in \cite{rigollet:2012} provides sharper lower bounds in deviation for some strongly convex Lipschitz losses and deterministic $X_t$s.
+These lower bounds are called the optimal rates of convergence and a weaker version applies also in our more general setting with stochastic (but possibly degenerate) $X_t$s.
+For Problem (C), we retain the rate $\sqrt{\log(M)/n}$ that is optimal when $M>\sqrt n$ and $\log(M)/n$ for Problem (MS), see \cite{rigollet:2012} for details.
+We are now ready to define the notion of optimality: \begin{dfn}[adapted from Theorem 4.1 in \cite{rigollet:2012}] In the iid setting, a batch aggregation procedure is optimal for Problems (C) when $M>\sqrt n$ or (MS) if there exists $C>0$ such that with probability $1-e^{-x}$, $x>0$, it holds

-\end{dfn} The notion of optimality for Problem (MS) is very restrictive.
-Very few known procedures achieve the fast rate $\log M/n$ with high probability and none of them are issued from online procedures.
-In this article, we provide the first online aggregation procedure, called Bernstein Online Aggregation (BOA), that is proved to be optimal.
+\end{dfn} Very few known procedures achieve the fast rate $\log(M)/n$ in deviation and none of them are issued from an online procedure.
+In this article, we provide the Bernstein Online Aggregation (BOA) that is proved to be the first online aggregation procedure such that its batch version, defined as $\bar f=(n+1)^{-1}\sum_{t=0}^{n}\hat f_t$, is optimal.
 Before defining it properly, let us review the existing optimal procedures for Problem (MS).